top of page

 Paper Folding Sculpture

-We used folded strips of paper to create a 3D paper scultpure and identified different kinds of line within!
+Students used folded strips of paper to create a 3D paper sculpture while identifying and exploring different types of lines, such as straight, curved, and zigzag lines.

 06